Learn more about Prickly Pear- Growth, Care and Nutritional Facts and Benefits

 Are prickly pears illegal?

-There are different varieties of the Prickly pear Cactus.
-Certain varieties of the plant are illegal in certain states.
+Out of the several different varieties of the Pricjly Pear cactus, some varieties are considered to be illegal in certain places around the world.
 For example, the Blind Cactus is considered to be an illegal variety in Australia.

 How fast does prickly pear cactus grow?

 The Prickly Pear Cactus is a slow grower, but it also depends on the variety and care of the plant.
 With the proper care, a cutting of the Prickly Pear plant can grow capable of producing flowers and fruits in a while.
 While those grown from seeds can take around 4 years to start producing blooms and fruits.

 Yes, the prickly pear fruit is edible.
 Known as the tuna fruit, the Prickly pear fruit also has several health benefits attached to it.
 However, one must always be cautious and consult a resourceful person before consuming it.